 Admission Requirements for Education & Economics

-Depending on an institution, requirements needed for one to be admitted may differ.
-Still, there basic and major requirements that all institutions ask for, and those are:
+Depending on the institution, the requirements for admission may differ.
+Still, there are basic and major requirements that all institutions ask for, and those are:

 1. O’Level Requirements